Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Discover the importance of a car clutch in enabling smooth gear changes and preventing engine stalling.
-Explore the different components and of clutches used in vehicles.
+Explore the different and of clutches used in vehicles.

 Function of the Clutch